emergence-lab/emergence-lab/README.rst

 Configure Application
 ~~~~~~~~~~~~~~~~~~~~~

-Copy the template secrets file and edit with database and ldap configuration.
+Copy the template secrets file and edit with database and ldap (optional) configuration.

 .. code::